Claude Code vs Cursor for enterprise teams - the cost difference nobody mentions

 The integration complexity most teams overlook

 Claude Code’s big selling point?
-Model Context Protocol (MCP) connects to hundreds of enterprise tools.
-Jira tickets, Confluence docs, PostgreSQL databases - all accessible through standardized connections.
-Atlassian even built a remote MCP server so your AI can read issue trackers directly.
+Model Context Protocol (MCP) connects to enterprise tools through standardized connections.
+MCP reached 97M+ monthly SDK downloads one year after launch.
+Atlassian built a remote MCP server so your AI can read issue trackers directly, while GitHub integrated MCP Registry into VS Code.

 Sounds perfect until you realize MCP requires configuration for each integration point.
 Your DevOps team needs to: